saadferozee/PH_assigment_05/readme.md

 ### Answer :

 ###### Event Delegation is a system to shorten the process of taking action.
-First we have to know what is this, Event Delegation's `definition` is writing only one `eventListener()` to a parent element instead of writing on every child element.
+Event Delegation's `definition` is writing only one `eventListener()` to a parent element instead of writing on every child element.
 Its like talking with the school principal to introduce a new rule that applies to every student, every student who writes a 3-page assay about the school, they will get extra 5 marks in this subject.

 ###### If I, as a teacher, go to every student and check whether he wrote it or not, then add 5 marks..
 It takes a decade to finish the process.
 It's like normal eventListener, it about adding `eventListener()` to every DOM element, every time the page loads, it loads all the code, its a bit slower, here comes the hero, `The Delegation`.
 The shorter process to take an action using a single listener.